On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: The Case of Motivic Homotopy Theory: The Motivic Hurewicz Theorem

 In this section we shall work with a fixed perfect ground field $k$.

 We now show how to apply the results of the previous section to motivic homotopy theory.
 This mainly consists in recalling definitions and providing references.

-First we need to construct $\SH(k)$ and $\DM(k)$.
+First we need to recall the construction of $\SH(k)$ and $\DM(k)$.
 We follow \cite[Section 2]{RondigsModules}.
 Let $Sm(k)$ be the category of smooth schemes over the perfect field $k$ and $Cor(k)$ the category whose objects are the smooth schemes and whose morphisms are the finite correspondences.
 We write $Shv(k)$ (respectively $Shv^{tr}(k)$) for the categories of Nisnevich sheaves.
 Write $R: Sm(k) \to Shv(k)$ and $R_{tr}: Cor(k) \to Shv^{tr}(k)$ for the functors sending an object to the sheaf it represents.

 There is a natural functor $M: Sm(k) \to Cor(k)$ with $M(X) = X$ and $M(f) = \Gamma_f$, the graph of $f$.
 This induces a functor $U: Shv^{tr}(k) \to Shv(k)$ via $(UF)(X) = F(MX)$.
 There is a left adjoint $M: Shv(k) \to Shv^{tr}(k)$ to $U$.
 It is the unique colimit-preserving functor such that $M(RX) = R_{tr}(X)$.
 Write $Shv_*(k)$ for the category of pointed sheaves.
 Then there is $R_+: Sm(k) \to Shv_*(k)$ obtained by adding a disjoint base point.
 The objects in $U(Shv^{tr}(k))$ are canonically pointed (by zero) and one obtains a new adjunction $\tilde{M}: Shv_*(k) \rightleftarrows Shv^{tr}(k): U$